Hardest-hit China, South Korea count 767 new virus cases

 South Korea reported 334 more cases, bringing its total to 1,595.
 Most of the new cases were in the country's fourth-biggest city, Daegu, where the outbreak has hit hardest and the national government has mobilized public health tools to assist the region's overwhelmed medical system.

-China reported 433 new cases along with 29 additional deaths on the mainland.
-Thursday's updates bring the country's totals to 78,497 cases, and 2,744 deaths.
+China reported 433 new cases along with 29 additional deaths.
+Thursday's updates bring mainland China's totals to 78,497 cases, and 2,744 deaths.

 Of the new cases, 383 were in the epicenter of the city of Wuhan, where the virus first emerged in December.
 Wuhan also accounted for 19 of the new deaths.

-“The sudden increases of cases in Italy, the Islamic Republic of Iran and the Republic of Korea are deeply concerning," WHO director-general Tedros Adhanom Ghebreyesus said Wednesday.
+“The sudden increases of cases in Italy, the Islamic Republic of Iran and the Republic of Korea are deeply concerning," WHO director-general Tedros Adhanom Ghebreyesus said.

+South Korea followed China in expressing dismay at travel restrictions imposed by other countries.

+About 40 nations and regions so far have prohibited or restricted South Korean visitors, according to Lee Lee Tae-ho, Seoul's second vice minister of foreign affairs, who described such moves as excessive and said his government has been effectively utilizing its “world-best quarantine capabilities.”

 And in the United States, which has 60 cases, President Donald Trump declared that the U.S. was “very, very ready” for whatever threat the coronavirus brings, and he put Vice President Mike Pence in charge of overseeing the country's response.